vipinagrawal25/MeMC/paper/paper.md

     increases accordingly.

 # How to contribute
-The code is licensed under GPL-3.0 and hosted at [here](https://github.com/vipinagrawal25/MeMC).
+The code is licensed under GPL-3.0 and hosted [here](https://github.com/vipinagrawal25/MeMC).
 For any contribution, the developer can send a [pull request](https://github.com/vipinagrawal25/MeMC/pulls).
 For any queries, the user should open an [issue](https://github.com/vipinagrawal25/MeMC/issues) on github.